Framartin/MeasureNetNeutrality/MLab/ShaperProbe/README.md

 ## To do list

 + improve speed for a mysql join with a condition made by a between.
 Cf from lines 149 to 161 of main.sh.
 For the moment the localisation of a country take 13 hours on a good server (with CPU at 100%), and the city is a lot longer (more than 30 hours, maybe 73 hours).
 So mysql commands which need the city localisation are now commented to be not executed
++ make one specific presentation for last 3/6 months

 PLEASE NOTE THAT THESE SCRIPTS ARE CURRENTLY UNDER DEVELOPPEMENT